ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/variables.rst

 Import/export variables
 ---------------------------

-It's possible to export or import in mass the variables from the web interface in CSV format
+It's possible to export or import in mass the variables from REST API in CSV format

 .. warning:: Variables are encoded in base64.